 - Trusts – A consideration if you want to make special provision for existing children or if you are planning to have children together

 - Inheritance tax planning – Cohabiting couples do not benefit from the special exemption enjoyed by married couples and should plan accordingly

-Breakdown of Relationship:
+Breakdown of Relationship

-If your relationship has broken down and no Cohabitation Agreement exists, then we can thoroughly investigate your position and advise you on all key issues: property, finances, assets, and provision for children, including trusts, maintenance, residence, contact and Parental Responsibility Orders.
+If your relationship has broken down and no Cohabitation or other legal agreement exists, then we can thoroughly investigate your position and advise you on all key issues: property, finances, assets, and provision for children, including trusts, maintenance, residence, contact and Parental Responsibility Orders.

-The Un-Married Couples team
+The Unmarried Couples team

 The Howells team is one of the best in the country.
 It has been consistently highly ranked for family work in the north, and is overseen by the hugely respected and much admired Alyson Siddall.
 Alyson has developed a group of many talents but with shared values.
-Tough and resolute in their legal representation, sensitive and compassionate in their client relationships, the team understands that they’re not dealing with ‘cases’ but with people, not bound up in legal process but in real lives.
+Tough and resolute in their legal representation, sensitive and compassionate in their client relationships, the team understand that they’re not dealing with ‘cases’ but with people, not bound up in legal process but in real lives.